Jolak5/kanban-copy/books/books_with_es6.md

   - Use ES6 syntax.
   - Divide your code into modules.
 Save each module in a separate file in the `modules` dir.
 Import modules in the `index.js` file.
 For this exercise - the more modules the better!
   - Keep all funcionalities of the app without errors.
+  - Refactor your methods and functions to arrow functions.
+  - Use let and const in a correct way.

 - Display the current date below the navigation bar.
   - For this requirement you should use a library [Luxon](https://moment.github.io/luxon/#/install?id=es6)